 The “honeymoon period” is a phase that some people with type 1 diabetes experience shortly after being diagnosed.
-During this time, your diabetes may seem to go away.
-You may only need minimal amounts of insulin.
+During this time, a person with diabetes seems to get better and may only need minimal amounts of insulin.

 Some people even experience normal or near-normal blood sugar levels without taking insulin.
-This happens because your pancreas is still making enough insulin to help control your blood sugar.
+This happens because your pancreas is still making some insulin to help control your blood sugar.

-Not everyone with diabetes has a honeymoon period, and having one doesn’t mean your diabetes is cured.
+Not everyone with type 1 diabetes has a honeymoon period, and having one doesn’t mean diabetes is cured.
 There isn’t a cure for diabetes, and a honeymoon period is only temporary.

 Everyone’s honeymoon period is different, and there isn’t a set time frame for when it begins and ends.
 Most people notice its effects shortly after being diagnosed.
-The phase can last weeks, months, or even years in some cases.
+The phase can last weeks, months, or even years.